How to charge your Xiaomi Mija M365 scooter from car or power bank.

 Just pack it up in some case and enjoy!

-Since this converter will try to always keep up the 42V you can connect it to 19V laptop charger or PD power bank – it will convert it to 42V every time.
-Only problem is to much current drawn – in this case you will have to lower current limit to somewhere around 1A or even less.
+Since this converter will try to always keep the 42V output voltage, you can connect it to 19V laptop charger or PD power bank – it will convert it to 42V every time.
+The only problem can be too big current drawn and some (most) power banks will shut down itselfs – in this case you will have to lower current limit to somewhere around 1A or even less.
 But it will work!

 I’ve prepared also crude, printable case for red board – look for it on Thingiverse.